Oiz-labs/Oiz-core/docs/lint/commit.md

 ```

 #### Example: Big Scope
-if the change is too big, impact several scopes, the scope name can be bep, feat or fix
+if the change is too big, impact several scopes, the scope name can be oiz, feat or fix
 ```
-bep130: implement parallel evm
+oiz130: implement parallel evm

 feat: implement parallel trie prefetch